About TeraMD Terahertz Physiotherapy Device

 Source: N. Iwasaki, T. Yasui, Y. Wakiya, K. Awazu, and H. Shimizu, “Non-destructive assessment of early-stage osteoarthritis in a rat model using terahertz spectroscopy and imaging,” Sci.
 Rep. 7, 43111 (2017).

 Another promising area of THz technology in veterinary medicine is wound healing.
-THz waves have been shown to stimulate cell and hasten wound healing in animal studies, suggesting that they may be particularly useful in the treatment of chronic wounds or wounds that heal slowly.
+THz waves have been shown to stimulate cell proliferation and hasten wound healing in animal studies, suggesting that they may be particularly useful in the treatment of chronic wounds or wounds that heal slowly.

 According to a study published in the journal Wound Repair and Regeneration, researchers from Northeastern University in the United States investigated the effects of THz waves on wound healing in rats.
 The study showed that THz waves could significantly increase the rate of wound healing in rats, with wounds treated with THz waves showing a 68% reduction in wound size compared to control wounds after seven days.
 The researchers suggested that THz waves could be used as a non-invasive method for promoting wound healing in animals.